seane13/Hit-5/README.md

 This repository is open-source, non-commercial, and for educational/player research only.
 All original Hit 5 draw data remain subject to Washington's Lottery terms.
 No affiliation, sponsorship, or verification is implied.
 For any redistribution of draw data, cite both this repository and the official site.

 ### Work in Progress
-Creating tables to analyse in Tableau
+Creating tables to analyse in Tableau. github needs the occasional action to keep running scrape.